ziadabdelnaby10/Android-Kotlin-Tutorial/AboutMe/README.md

 ## About Me App
-this project created from lesson 1 which is Layouts #What is in this project -Data Binding -Kotlin
+this project created from lesson 1 which is Layouts
+# What is in this project?
+- Data Binding
+- Kotlin
+- Scroll View